 - Difficulty Making Decisions, Remembering Events, and Concentrating

-Anxiety and depression often interfere with normal, everyday activities.
+Depression and anxiety often interfere with normal, everyday activities.
 People with these conditions might have difficulty keeping appointments, remembering important events, tasks, and obligations, and concentrating on the present.

 - Constant Feelings of Sadness or Worthlessness

-People with anxiety and depression often struggle with self-confidence and can develop inaccurate self-representations.
+People with depression and anxiety often struggle with self-confidence and can develop inaccurate self-representations.
 They may feel inadequate, worthless, or like something must be wrong with them.

 - Experiencing Panic Attacks